blackopsnyc/skullstack/README.md

 # 💀 Skullstack 💀
-Create beatiful marketing sites.
+Create beatiful marketing sites inspired by [Black Ops]: https://blackops.nyc

-## Usage
-How to use my plugin.

 ## Installation
 Add this line to your application's Gemfile: